How to Solve Chlorine Lock and Chlorine Demand

 Sometimes, a proper schedule isn’t enough to combat chlorine demand.
 If your pool is highly susceptible to leaves and dirt, adding a pool cover to place over the water when it’s not in use is a fantastic idea.
 Most bacteria are transferred to your water via these outside influences, such as leaves.
 A cover should catch these unwanted intruders.

-For several pool owners, climate prohibits them from having pools open during all four seasons.
+For many pool owners, climate prohibits them from having pools open during all four seasons.
 When a pool is closed, it is susceptible to bacteria buildup due to its stagnant nature.
 In cold climates, where pools must close during the winter, it is crucial to execute this task with the utmost care.
 Covering your pool is a great idea.
 In addition, you can put a Winterpill to great use.

 The Winterpill capsule is filled with chemicals that keep your water healthy throughout the winter.
 It offers some protection against bacteria and stabilizes the water without requiring constant maintenance.